-All graduates must arrive at the Moby Arena Intramural Gym no later than 8:15 a.m. for Ceremony I and 12:15 p.m. for Ceremony II.
+All graduates must arrive at the Moby Arena Intramural Gym no later than 8:15 a.m.
 When you arrive, pick up your name card at the tables.
 Hold on to your name card; you will hand it to the name announcer as you walk across the stage during the commencement ceremony.
 Once you pick up your card, get in line with your classmates under the sign for your department.
-You must be checked in and lined up under the department sign no later than 8:40 a.m./12:40 p.m.
-Students will process to the Moby Arena at approximately 8:50 a.m./12:50 pm.
+You must be checked in and lined up under the department sign no later than 8:40 a.m.
+Students will process to the Moby Arena at approximately 8:50 a.m.
 Follow the instructions of the commencement marshals who will lead you to the arena.

 Please leave your coats and purses in the car as there is no place to store them.

 All College of Liberal Arts graduating seniors will be individually recognized at the CLA Commencement Ceremony.
 Only graduates are allowed on the floor of Moby Arena.
 Individual names will be announced and diploma covers presented.
-Ceremony I will begin promptly at 9 a.m. and Ceremony II will begin promptly at 1 p.m.
-Both ceremonies will last approximately two hours.
+The ceremony will begin promptly at 9 a.m. and will last approximately two hours.
 Students are expected to remain in the arena for the entire ceremony.
-Graduating students with special needs (i.e. hearing-impaired, wheelchair seating) should contact Cole Wise at email@example.com to make arrangements.
+Graduating students with special needs (i.e. hearing-impaired, wheelchair seating) should contact Cole Wise at firstname.lastname@example.org to make arrangements.